localstack/localstack-blog.github.io/content/2023-09-07-making-connecting-to-localstack-easier/index.md

 * The application container connects across the Docker network to LocalStack.
 * A Lambda function communicates with LocalStack to subscribe to SQS messages, access objects in S3, and write to a DynamoDB table.

-## Step 3: supporting additional customisation
+## Step 3: supporting additional customization

 Our aim with the networking improvements was to make the default configuration by default.
-Despite this, it might be the case that additional customisation is required.
+Despite this, it might be the case that additional customization is required.
 For example, some users cannot configure their application Docker containers, or they wish to change the port LocalStack binds to.
-For those users who require additional customisation, we provide two approaches:
+For those users who require additional customization, we provide two approaches:

 * "functional" configuration, and
 * "cosmetic" configuration.